 Is a Certificate of Deposit Just a Savings Account?

-A certificate of deposit has some similarities to a savings account.
-It’s a financial product built to help consumers save their money and help it grow over time.
+A CD has some similarities to a savings account, but several differences.
+It’s a financial product designed to help consumers save their money, and because CDs typically pay a fixed rate of interest they can offer savers a predictable return over time.

-However, unlike a savings account, CD holders aren’t able to access the funds in their certificate of deposit whenever they feel like it—at least not without paying an early withdrawal penalty, in most cases.
+However, unlike a savings account, CD holders aren’t able to access the funds in their account whenever they feel like it — at least not without paying an early withdrawal penalty, in most cases.
+CD holders are also not allowed to deposit more money into an existing CD, generally speaking, although they can buy another CD.

 In exchange for giving up the ability to freely withdraw the money in a CD, the institution rewards CD holders with higher interest rates than they’d see in a typical savings account.